epic-miner/fooocus-lightning-ai/README.md

 2. **Restart the Application**

-   After updating, restart the application:
+   After updating, use this comand:

    ```sh
    sh start.sh
    ```

-   Allow some time for the application to restart and confirm if the issue persists.

 3. **Open a New Terminal**

-   If the UI issue continues, open a new terminal window.
+   open a new terminal window.

    ![Fooocus Web UI](https://github.com/epic-miner/image/blob/main/Screenshot%202024-07-18%20124725.png)